pdjr-signalk-plugins/pgn130316/README.md

 5. PGN 130316 ```Index``` data (i.e. the NMEA 2000 instance of the
    transmitting sensor) is not saved in the Signal K store (although it can also be inferred by reversing the mapping described above).

+6. Meta data describing the created temperature node paths is not saved to to the Signal K store.

 ## Description